lschneider93/lschneider93.github.io/README.md

 ## Projects
 ### Thesis: Snow water equalivalent predictions in Utah

-I created a github package that allows users to access, clean, visualize, and analyze data from Snow Data Assimulation System (SNODAS), University of Arizon (UA), Parameter-elevation Regression on Independe Slopes Model (PRISM), and Snow Telemetry (SNOTEL) stations.
+I created a github package **R** that allows users to access, clean, visualize, and analyze data from Snow Data Assimulation System (SNODAS), University of Arizon (UA), Parameter-elevation Regression on Independe Slopes Model (PRISM), and Snow Telemetry (SNOTEL) stations.

+This is important because Utah is a desert and predicting how much water is available is important.
+Utah is one area that national products struggle to predict because of it's mountains.
+The goal of this project is to make downloading national data, creating your own predictiongs, and combining with other national products to make another prediction.
+This will hopefully help others in their own research and improve the predictions throughout Utah and other places.

 1. Install rsnodas from GitHub
 2. Download SNODAS, PRISM, and SNOTEL data